janba/GEL/README.md

 and more.
 A linear algebra library for small vectors and matrices is also included as well as tools for visualizing meshes using OpenGL.

 PyGEL3D is a set of Python bindings for a subset of the features in GEL.
 In particular, PyGEL covers almost all the mesh features.
-In addition PyGEL has its own viewer based on OpenGL and PyGEL can be used from jupyter notebooks.
+In addition PyGEL has its own viewer based on OpenGL and PyGEL can be used from Jupyter notebooks.
 In this case, it is possible to visualize meshes using a plotly widget.
 A significant benefit here is that when the notebook is exported to HTML, the 3D view comes along.

 ## DOCUMENTATION
 Some installation instructions below.
 But for more documentation please see the doc directory.
 There is a doxygen script for creating a reference manual and a latex file intro.tex which explains the basics.
 Please doxygen or pdflatex your documentation.
 A license is also found in the intro document.